 Downtown Los Angeles is filled with more things to see and do than you might think.
-In fact, my last visit there took more than a weekend just to see it all.
-You can plan your Downtown Los Angeles weekend getaway using the resources below.
+In fact, it may even take more than a weekend just to see it all.
+Plan your Downtown Los Angeles weekend getaway using the resources below.

 Many Los Angeles visitors overlook downtown Los Angeles, but it offers the best in performing arts, great shopping, good places to eat and a glimpse into Los Angeles history.

 Best Time to Go to Downtown Los Angeles

 Downtown Los Angeles can be hot in mid-summer, but otherwise, it's fun almost any time.

 There are so many movies and other productions going on in downtown these days; it's hard to miss them.
 So keep your eyes open for closed sidewalks, police escorts and lines of white trucks parked at the curb, all of them sure signs that there's filming going on close by.

 5 More Great Things to Do in Downtown Los Angeles

 - Take a Self-Guided Walking Tour: You'll get a glimpse of all of the city's 200-plus-year history.

 - Performing Arts: Get tickets for the symphony, Center Theater Group or other downtown performances.
 If you plan ahead, you may be able to get a discount.